Argentina Fans Kaattoorkadavu

 Argentina Fans Kaattoorkadavu is a 2019 Indian Malayalam-language comedy-drama film directed by Midhun Manuel Thomas, starring Kalidas Jayaram and Aishwarya Lekshmi in leading roles.
 The film is written by Ashokan Cheruvil, John Manthrickal and Midhun Manuel Thomas.
 The film's musical score was composed by Gopi Sunder.
 It was released on 22 March 2019.
-This movie was a box-office disaster.

 Synopsis

 The movie revolves around the story of Vipinan and his love for football and his lady love Mehru.